Every man should strive to improve his reproductive health, but to do so, it’s useful to know how it functions.

 That way, seminal fluid plays a significant role in men’s reproductive health.
 The purpose of seminal plasma is to carry, protect, and nourish spermatozoa after ejaculation up to fertilization.

 The spermatozoa are produced in seminiferous tubules.
 It also acts as a functional modulator of spermatozoa function.
-The roles and functions of seminal fluid are primarily misunderstood by most people.
+The roles and functions of this fluid are primarily misunderstood by most people.
 Seminal fluid contact at conception contributes to the activation of the endometrial gene expression and immune cell changes.

 Both are necessary for robust implantation.
 In other words, seminal fluid influences the quality of the ensuing pregnancy.
 It also plays a role in the health of the offspring.